bor0/gidti/manuscript/chapter6.md

 X> ### Exercise 5
 X>
-X> Compare the addition definition to definition 19 of chapter 3.
+X> Compare the addition definition to definition 19 in chapter 3.

 ### 6.2.1.
-First proof (auto-inference)
+First proof (auto-inference and existence)

 We will prove that {$$}0 + a = a{/$$}, given the definitions for natural numbers and addition.